Mars' Sole Survivor. The Alien Atlas. The heart and soul of the Justice League of America.

 - G-Rated Drug: J'onn was very fond of Oreos (later named Chocos, obviously due to copyright issues) during Giffen and DeMatteis' humorous run on Justice League International in The '80s.
 When Blue Beetle and Booster Gold hid these cookies (in a flashback written by John Ostrander), much rampage ensued.
-This becomes a Tear Jerker when a Choco cookie is placed by Batman on his coffin at the end of Final Crisis: Requiem.
+This becomes sad when a Choco cookie is placed by Batman on his coffin at the end of Final Crisis: Requiem.

 - Heroic Willpower: Post-Crisis, the Martians were wiped out by a psychic plague that caused the victim to shapeshift into a form that would spontaneously combust.
 The only way to save oneself was to avoid telepathic contact with anyone, an almost impossible feat for a race that maintained low-level esper contact constantly.
 J'onn survived because he was able to hold out the longest without telepathic contact, tragically leaving him as the last man standing.
 J'onn survived because he was literally the strongest-willed person on his planet.